juanitto-maker/GuardOS/SECURITY_MODEL.md

 > Maintainer: GuardOS Core Team
 > License: GNU GPLv3

+> 🧅 See also: [Onion Architecture Deep-Dive](docs/SECURITY_MODEL_ONION.md) for a layered breakdown of GuardOS security layers.

 This document outlines the comprehensive security model of **GuardOS** — a secure-by-design operating system built for hardened, user-owned computing.
 It details:

 - What attack vectors GuardOS protects against by default.